Walterinnesia aegyptia: Distribution

 The range of the species encompasses southern Israel, north-western Saudi Arabia, western Jordan, Iraq, Egypt's Sinai Peninsula and possibly Lebanon.
 The type locality is Cairo, where the type specimen was purchased.

 Venom

 The desert cobra is highly venomous.
 The subcutaneous for the venom of W. aegyptia is 0.4 mg/kg.
 For comparison, the Indian cobra's (Naja naja) subcutaneous is 0.80 mg/kg, while the Cape cobra's (Naja nivea) subcutaneous is 0.72 mg/kg.
-This makes the desert black snake a more venomous snake than both.
+This makes the desert black snake a more venomous snake (to mice) than both.
 Venom toxins of the desert cobra are similar to those of the king cobra (Ophiophagus hannah), indicating a close relationship.

 Like many elapid snakes, the venom is primarily neurotoxic and the effects of envenenomation are due to systemic circulation of the toxins rather than from local effects on tissue near the site of injection.